nicholas-long/environment/zet/20230905184854/README.md

 - xclip - xclip does not work on mac os. use pbcopy instead.
   - [ ] i still want xclip installed as a dependency on linux.
 - [x] ip command
-  - mac os is missing the `ip` command. seriously? this means scripts that get my ip will definitely not work. it should be added to dependencies.
   - https://command-not-found.com/ip
   - add iproute2 to dependencies
+  - mac os is still missing the `ip` command. there is not a version for it? will need to update scripts

 ```bash
 # select install program